brockbritton/basic-auth/README.md

 # Basic Auth

-Project description goes here.
+This is a basic authentication server that allows users to sign up and sign in.

 ## Getting Started

 ### Requirements

 For development, you will only need [Node](http://nodejs.org/) installed in your environment.
 Please use the appropriate [Editorconfig](http://editorconfig.org/) plugin for your Editor (not mandatory).

 ### Install